EMDR Phase 2: A Clear Guide to the Preparation Process

 In EMDR, there are two particular resources I like to make sure you’ve got ready to go.
 First is a “container.”
 This might sound a little silly, but I’ve had a few clients tell me it was the best part of EMDR.
 Basically, the container is an exercise where you build a container in your mind (whatever you want - it can be a safe, a treasure chest, shipping container, toolbox - I could go on and on with all of the containers my clients have come up with).
 Once we’ve established your container in your imagination, you then picture yourself putting all of the memories or things that are bothering you in this container.

-Another exercise that I like to have ready is the “calm” or “secure” place.
+Another exercise that I like to have ready is the “peaceful,” “calm,” “safe,” or “secure” place.
 You may have done this already before, but in EMDR we just expand and enhance the experience.
-You’ll be instructed to imagine a place (it can be somewhere you’ve been, or a place that you make up on the spot) where you feel calm, peaceful, hopeful and safe.
-Together, we develop this calm place and ensure that this visualization brings a sense of well being.
-We enhance these feelings with some EMDR techniques so you can reliably bring up this calm place in your mind and feel a sense of relief and peace.
+You’ll be instructed to imagine a place (it can be somewhere you’ve been, or a place that you make up on the spot) where you feel calm, peaceful, hopeful, safe or secure.
+Together, we develop this place and ensure that this visualization brings a sense of well being.
+We enhance these feelings with some EMDR techniques so you can reliably bring up this place in your mind and feel a sense of relief and peace.

 Those two resources are at minimum what each of my clients have ready to go - it really depends on their unique needs and what I have learned about them from our history taking and treatment planning process (Phase One of EMDR).